 is called, or a trigger file is found

 ).
 Before failover,

 any WAL immediately available in the archive or in

-restored, but no attempt is made to connect to the master.
+restored, but no attempt is made to connect to the primary.

-Set up continuous archiving on the primary to an archive directory accessible from the standby, as described in Section 25.3 .
-The archive location should be accessible from the standby even when the master is down, i.e. it should reside on the standby server itself or another trusted server, not on the master server.
+Set up continuous archiving on the primary to an archive directory accessible from the standby, as described in Section 26.3 .
+The archive location should be accessible from the standby even when the primary is down, i.e., it should reside on the standby server itself or another trusted server, not on the primary server.

 If you want to use streaming replication, set up authentication on the